daidokoro/qaz/README.md

 ## Templates (Getting those values!)

-Go has an excellent and expandable templating library which is utilised this in this project to project addition logic in creating templates.
-To read more on Go Template see [Here](https://golang.org/pkg/text/template)
+Go has an excellent and expandable templating library which is utilised in this project for additional logic in creating templates.
+To read more on Go Template see [Here](https://golang.org/pkg/text/template).
+All features of Go Templating are supported in Qaze.

-We'll run through some basic tips and tricks to get you started.
+We'll run through some basic tips and tricks to get started.

 Note that templates must have the same file name (_extension excluded_) as the stack they reference in config when working with local files, however, this does not apply when doing remote calls via S3 or Http for templates.